News

 Nicolas defended his Thesis

 Congratulations, Dr. Nicolas Ruffini!
-You have really done an amazing job !
+You have done an amazing job !

 CRC 1552 approved